-D. Security and Related Matters
+E. Security and Related Matters

-1. No one shall (a) knowingly endanger or compromise the security of any College computer, network facility, or other computing resource or willfully interfere with others' authorized computer usage; (b) attempt to circumvent data protection schemes, uncover security loopholes, or decrypt secure data; (c) modify or reconfigure or attempt to modify

-- or reconfigure any software or hardware of any College computer or network facility, no matter where located, or to interfere with others' legitimate use of any such computing resource. - No one shall attempt to access, copy, or destroy programs or files that belong to other users or to the College without prior authorization, nor shall anyone use College computing resources for unauthorized monitoring of electronic communications. - No one shall create, run, install, or knowingly distribute a computer virus, Trojan Horse, or other surreptitiously destructive program, e-mail, or data via any College computer or network facility, regardless of whether demonstrable harm results. - 4.
+- 1. No one shall (a) knowingly endanger or compromise the security of any College computer, network facility, or other computing resource or willfully interfere with others' authorized computer usage, (b) attempt to circumvent data protection schemes, uncover security loopholes, or decrypt secure data. (c) modify or reconfigure or attempt to modify or reconfigure any software or hardware of any IT resource, no matter where located, or to interfere with others' legitimate use of any such IT resource. - No one shall attempt to access, copy, or destroy programs or files that belong to other users or to the College without prior authorization, nor should anyone use IT resources for unauthorized monitoring of electronic communications. - 3.
+No one shall create, run, install, or knowingly distribute a computer virus, Trojan Horse, or other surreptitiously destructive program, e-mail, or data via any IT resource, regardless of whether demonstrable harm results. - 4.
 Users shall not place confidential information in computers without protecting it appropriately.
-The College cannot quarantee the privacy of computer files, e-mail, or other information stored or transmitted by computer; moreover, the College may access such information in accordance with Part II of this policy. - 5.
-Users shall not knowingly or recklessly perform any act that will interfere with the normal operation of computers, terminals, peripherals, or networks and shall not intentionally waste or overload computing resources. - E. Intellectual Property: No one shall copy, install, use, or distribute through College computing resources any photographs, logos, images, graphics, graphic elements, audio, video, software, html markup, data files, or other information in violation of U.S. copyright, trademark, or patent laws or applicable licensing agreements.
-It is the user's responsibility to become familiar with the terms and requirements of any such laws or agreements.
-This subsection does not apply to any material that is in the public domain.
+The College cannot guarantee the privacy of computer files, e-mail, or other information stored or transmitted by computer; moreover, the College may access such information in accordance with Part II of this policy.
+Users who have access to confidential or sensitive information shall disclose it only to the extent authorized by the Family Educational Rights & Privacy Act, the Arkansas Freedom of Information Act, and other applicable laws, and only in connection with official College business. - 5.
+Users shall not knowingly or recklessly perform any act that will interfere with the normal operation of IT resources and shall not intentionally waste or overload IT resources.